erochest/tardi/cline_docs/progress.md

 ## Next Steps
 1. Enhance the Scanner:
-   - Add support for operators and identifiers
+   - Add support for arithmetic and comparison operators
    - Implement extended number formats
    - Improve error recovery and reporting
 2. Expand the Compiler:
-   - Implement support for operators and variables
+   - Implement support for arithmetic and comparison operators
+   - Add variable declaration and assignment support
    - Add function declaration and call support
    - Implement control flow structures
 3. Enhance the VM:
    - Add arithmetic and comparison operations
-   - Implement stack manipulation primitives
    - Add variable management and function call operations
 4. Improve Program structure and serialization
 5. Begin work on the module system
-6. Continue improving test coverage and documentation
+6. Continue improving test coverage and documentation:
+   - Add documentation for arithmetic operations (when implemented)
+   - Update stack-manipulation.md as new operations are added